 Congratulations: you are under contract!

-Within 24 hours, you will receive an email from my transaction coordinator with detailed information about the next step: delivering your earnest money.
+Within 24 hours, you will receive an email from our transaction coordinator with detailed information about the next step: delivering your earnest money.

 Related Reading: Steps to Buy a Home